lammps/lammps/doc/src/Modify_contribute.rst

 packages are listed and described on the :doc:`Packages details
 <Packages_details>` doc page.

-Note that by providing us files to release, you are agreeing to make them open-source, i.e. we can release them under the terms of the GPL (version 2), used as a license for the rest of LAMMPS.
-And as part of a LGPL (version 2.1) distribution that we make available to developers on request only and with files that are authorized for that kind of distribution removed (e.g. interface to FFTW).
+Note that by providing us files to release, you agree to make them open-source, i.e. we can release them under the terms of the GPL (version 2) with the rest of LAMMPS.
+And similarly as part of a LGPL (version 2.1) distribution of LAMMPS that we make available to developers on request only and with files that are not authorized for that kind of distribution removed (e.g. interface to FFTW).
 See the :doc:`LAMMPS license <Intro_opensource>` page for details.

 .. note::

-   If you prefer to actively develop and support your add-on feature yourself, then you may wish to make it available for download from your own website, as a user package that LAMMPS users can add to their copy of LAMMPS.
-See the `Offsite LAMMPS packages and tools
-   <https://www.lammps.org/offsite.html>`_ page of the LAMMPS web site
-   for examples of groups that do this.
-We are happy to advertise your package and web site from that page.
-Simply email the `developers
+   If you prefer so, you can also develop and support your add-on feature without having it included in the LAMMPS distribution, for example as a download from a website of your own.
+See the `Offsite LAMMPS packages and tools <https://www.lammps.org/offsite.html>`_ page of the LAMMPS website for examples of groups that do this.
+We are happy to advertise your package and website from that page.
-   <https://www.lammps.org/authors.html>`_ with info about your package
-   and we will post it there.
+   Simply email the `developers <https://www.lammps.org/authors.html>`_ with info about your package and we will post it there.
 We recommend to name external packages USER-\<name\> so they can be easily distinguished from bundled packages that do not have the USER- prefix.

 .. _lws: https://www.lammps.org